Certain topics recur periodically in my work. This page sorts some favorites thematically.

 Bitcoin Energy Consumption

 Much has been written on the topic of Bitcoin’s energy consumption and whether it’s ultimately worthwhile.
 I cover both the normative debate – does Bitcoin have a valid claim on any of society’s resources – and the factive debate – what does Bitcoin’s energy footprint actually look like?
-I recommend the full suite of articles to understand this complex topic.
+I recommend the full suite of articles (in this order) to understand this complex topic.

 - Coindesk, The Last Word On Bitcoin’s Energy Consumption